BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 To clone and run this project for the first time, follow these steps:
 1. Clone the repository: `git clone [repository URL]`
 2. Navigate to the project directory: `cd [project directory]`
+3. Create a virtual environment: `python3 -m venv venv`
+4. Activate the virtual environment: `source venv/bin/activate` (if you're using linux)
-3. Install Python dependencies: `pip install -r requirements.txt`
+5. Install Python dependencies: `pip install -r requirements.txt`

 ## Configure